Human Factors Laboratory Overview

 What is Human Factors?

 The field of human factors applies what we know about the capabilities and perceptual limitations of people to better design the environments in which they function.
 It is an interdisciplinary area of research that focuses on a number of real-world applications, including product design, workplace safety, ergonomics, human-machine interfaces, and transportation.
-The goal is to maximize performance and safety by creating products, equipment, machines, and environments that complement human capabilities.
+The goal of human factors research is to maximize performance and safety by creating products, equipment, machines, and environments that complement human capabilities.

 Human Factors and Transportation Safety